View Madeline McGovern's Obituary on RepublicanHerald.com and share memories

 Madeline was a member of St. Patrick Roman Catholic Church, Pottsville.

-Surviving are her daughter, Barbara A. Reilly; two granddaughters, Trish Reilly, and Lisa Brennan and her husband, Scott; great-granddaughter, Meghan Glessner; nieces and nephews.
+Surviving are her daughter, Barbara A. Reilly; two granddaughters, Trish Reilly and Lisa Brennan; great-granddaughter, Meghan Glessner; nieces and nephews.

 Sign the guest book at